-Our last post was all about the budget and the teaching, let’s talk more about living and traveling in Thailand.
-A decade ago living or even traveling abroad wasn’t as popular as it is now.
+Our last post was all about the budget and the teaching, let’s talk more about living and travelling in Thailand.
+A decade ago living or even travelling abroad wasn’t as popular as it is now.
 We had no idea that this is what our future was going to look like.

 Living in Thailand